-For an organisation to fulfill its duty toward social welfare programmes and social accounts, the accounting assumptions it makes play a vital role.
+For an organisation to fulfill its duty toward social welfare programs and social accounts, the accounting assumptions it makes play a vital role.
 But just what are these accounting assumptions?

 Simply put, Accounting Assumptions are a few guidelines under which organisations prepare their business statements.
 These fundamental assumptions are important because they establish a consistency to the accounting process and provide an accurate view of the organisation’s financial reporting